C64-Mark/C64-Listings/Commodore 64 Games Book/README.md

 My ASM file, along with any libraries, sprite binaries etc.
-A CBM PRG Studio file which will continue the BASIC file and all of the assembly files A PRG of the original BASIC version a PRG of my assembly version
+A CBM PRG Studio file which will continue the BASIC file and all of the assembly files A PRG of the original BASIC version
+A PRG of my assembly version